mahirsowad3/Auction-House-Website/README.md

 2. Ensure the BidEndDate is later than the current date and time.
 3. If active items have associated bids or have been bought, a table with the related information will be shown.
+4. You will only be able to publish an item if the bid or purchase end date selected is at least 30 minutes from the current time.

 #### Unpublish Item